ELIXIR-IIB-training/website/_posts/2020-03-09-RNAseq-and-single-cell_Turin.md

 <br>
 <br>

 ### Important Dates
-- Deadline for applications: **28 February 2020**
-- Course selection will be done on a first-come first-served basis and chosen participants will be immediately notified
 - Course date: **09-13 March 2020**
+- Deadline for applications: **28 February 2020**.<br>Course selection will be done on a first-come first-served basis and chosen participants will be immediately notified

 <br>
 <br>